RandomComputerUser/FancyLighting/README.md

 ## Latest Version

-**v0.9.1 (2024-11-21)**
+**v0.9.2 (2024-11-22)**
+- Fixed a bug that sometimes caused areas to appear black when using the enhanced HDR render mode
+- Fixed a bug with objects drawn using `BlendState.Additive` when using HDR rendering
-- Fixed compatibility with the Lights and Shadows mod when using the enhanced HDR render mode
+- Fixed a camera mode bug that brightened the sky when using the enhanced HDR render mode
-- Updated the mod icon